Need practical help after an accident?

 Rather than discussing fault at the scene, focus on calmly collecting impartial evidence.
 Take several photographs showing the positions and damage to vehicles, any skid marks, road signs, and the condition of the road, including weather and any obstructions.
 Note down each registration number, the make of each vehicle, and any visible items on lorries.
 Exchange your name, address, vehicle registration, and insurance details with all involved parties, and ask witnesses for their contact information.

-Avoid signing statements, blame forms, or agreeing to written accounts at the scene unless you have read them carefully and, if unsure, checked with your insurer or a legal adviser.
-If someone pressures you for an apology, remain calm, respond with a neutral phrase, and continue gathering information.
-Where safe and appropriate, take a short video to capture the context.
-When speaking to police or paramedics, stick to factual observations rather than opinions on the cause of the incident.
+Avoid signing statements, blame forms, or agreeing to written accounts at the scene unless you have read them carefully and understand what they say.
+If someone pressures you for an apology, stay calm, use a neutral response, and continue gathering the practical information you may need later.
+Where it is safe, a short video can sometimes help capture the wider context of the collision.
+When speaking to police or paramedics, stick to factual observations rather than opinions about the cause.

 4. Safely move vehicles and gather photo evidence